libjohn/blogdown-libjohn/content/publication/reproducibility.md

 publication_types = ["5"]

 # titles
-title = "Reproducibility: Data Management, Git, & RStudio"
+title = "Building Blocks for Reproducibility: RStudio and Git:  Part 1.
+Version Control"

 # Publication name and optional abbreviated version.
 publication = ""
 publication_short = ""
-date = "2018-01-29"
+date = "2018-09-25"

 # Abstract and optional shortened version.
 abstract = "In response to a growing focus on the importance of reproducibility, replication, and transparency in the research endeavor, scholars are adapting their practices and learning new skills and tools.
-This workshop will introduce some general data management strategies that can increase the reproducibility of your work.
-You will also learn through hands-on exercises how to harness two specific tools, git and RStudio, to support the execution of more reproducible research projects.
+This workshop will introduce some version control strategies that can increase the reproducibility of your work.
+Learning through hands-on exercises you will harness two specific tools (Git and RStudio) to support the execution of more reproducible research projects.
 Git is a powerful version control system and RStudio is an open-source statistical software program.
 No previous experience with Git or R is required for this workshop. "

 abstract_short = "For practical data management, use RStudio to orchestrate your repositories and leverage Git-based version control."